Jaguars fans dress as clowns for Jacksonville season finale - ExBulletin

 Ahead of Sunday’s season finale against the Colts, Jaguars fans descended on TIAA Bank Field wearing clown outfits and rainbow wigs as part of a pre-planned prank against the owner of the Shad Khan team after another miserable season.

-Not only did a “Klowntown” banner fly over the stadium before kick-off, but a chant to fire general manager Trent Baalke erupted shortly after the start of the match.
+Not only did a Klowntown banner fly over the stadium before kick-off, but a chant to fire general manager Trent Baalke erupted shortly after the game started.

 The motive behind the clowning is supposed to push Khan to chop Baalke instead of retaining him for 2022 as the Jaguars entered the game 4-12.
-They say the general manager is safe, by NFL network, and will help Khan find the team for his next head coach.
+They say the general manager is safe, by NFL network, and will assist Khan in the search for teams for his next head coach.

 Beyond Meyer, Jaguars’ top pick quarterback Trevor Lawrence has also struggled throughout his rookie season.
 On Sunday, however, the former Clemson product helped Jacksonville maintain a 10-3 lead over Indianapolis at halftime.

-Ahead of Sunday’s ‘Clowns Game’, RoofClaim.com, a Georgia-based roofing company, sued the team in hopes that their name would be taken out of the game, by Associated Press.
+Ahead of Sunday’s Clown Game, RoofClaim.com, a Georgia-based roofing company, sued the team in hopes of having their name removed from the game, by Associated Press.

 Sources